Inventory, manufacturing process, business success topics for small DTC manufacturers.

 Not sure whether to use FIFO, LIFO, or weighted average cost for your handmade business?
 Here's what each method means in practice — with real maker examples — and which one Craftybase uses automatically.

 The IRS doesn't care how small you are.
 If you make products from raw materials, you're required to track inventory.
-Here's what Publication 334 says — and the best way to keep track of inventory for your small business.
+Here's what Publication 334 says — and the simplest way to keep track of inventory for your small business.

 Cash vs accrual accounting: what's the difference, and which one should a maker actually use?
 Here's what you need to know — including how your choice affects your COGS and inventory tracking.